 Under Kirk’s guidance, one of the first piano restoration projects in Nashville I was involved in was an 1892 Steinway upright owned by another top session player.
 After taking this Steinway from nothing to an outstanding instrument, piano restoration was in my blood.
 I began reading every publication on piano restoration, acoustic theories and papers published by leading piano engineers I could get my hands on.
 I became obsessed with the workings of the piano.
 In the years following, I rebuilt pianos for several recording studios, performance centers, the Grand Ole Opry and numerous professional musicians.

 My composing and songwriting talents continued to evolve through the years.
 I've had many works published by leading companies including Chappell Music, Warner Brothers and Welk Music Group to name a few.
-Most of my instrumental compositions have gone unheard due to a hectic work schedule.
-Over the years, these compositions have accumulated into a diverse collection.
-I am now at a point to begin marketing my instrumental catalog and have included a small sample on this website.
-You can give a quick listen and leave feedback by clicking on the page "JOB Music."
+In addition, I have composed a diverse collection of instrumentals ranging from classical to TV and Movie tracks.

 My father has since passed, but his tools are in my kit and his work ethic is a big part of who I am.